-Improving the quality of proposal content with the APB Writing Model – Part 3
+How APB can improve the quality of proposal content – Part 3

 In the last two posts, I introduced the APB writing methodology to improve the quality of your proposal content and help reticent writers on your team.
 In this post, I will wrap up the series by sharing some approaches to get your team on board and indoctrinate APB as the standard for all your proposals.
 How to get buy-in and commitment will vary depending on your context, but I’ve provided some general tips for implementation.